cashfit/oracle/docs/19c_RAC_install_OL9.md

 {: .warning }
 > The SSH equivalence during the OUI installer will fail for unsupported SSH key format.
 OpenSSH v7.8 and higher generates RSA private keys by default in the OpenSSH format, instead of the previous default PEM format.
 The OpenSSH key format offers substantially better protection against offline password guessing and supports key comments in private keys.
-> Manually setup SSH passwordless is necessary for a successfully installation, with ssh-keygen -m pem option.
+> Manually setup SSH passwordless is necessary for a successfully installation, with ssh-keygen -m pem option. use ssh-copy-id to setup passwordless for both grid and oracle user.

 If you get any failures be sure to correct them before proceeding.
 The virtual machine setup is now complete.